-Chosen participants will have exclusive access to The Creation Station, a purpose built, fully equipped studio, to assemble a capsule collection to dress 6 models at the culminating event, a prodigious catwalk show .
+Chosen participants will have exclusive access to The Creation Station, a purpose built fully equipped studio, they will assemble a capsule collection to dress 6 models at the culminating event, a prodigious catwalk show .
 There is a high expectation that designers will complete a comprehensive, fluid collection which is commercially viable .
 Premiere mentorship and guidance will be provided to supplement this fantastic work environment.

 Entries close on March 1st and on March 15th a shortlist will be announced, finalists will be picked by our mentors Kate Diana Spencer and Sue Bowerman, along with fashion luminaries , Jaye Glam Morgan, Bron Eichbaum, & Sheila Horton, VIP stylist Meredith Walshe, Woman Magazine editor Lauren Mann and Lucy Revill of ‘The Residents’.

 In June the collections will be presented to the public with a Catwalk show.

 This event promotes Wellington made fashion and assists designers with a

 comprehensive foundation to enter the industry at a professional level.